Your hotel’s digital presence is more than just your website. Studies show that people check between 7 and 35 sites before booking a hotel.

 7. Hotel Packages

 Ensure local packages display any hotel partnerships and showcase proximity to popular demand generators.
 Ensure your website and sell strategy for packages are aligned.
-Determine if it makes sense to push package to OTA sites if ADR increases can be achieved.
+Determine if it makes sense to push packages to OTA sites if ADR increases can be achieved.

 Here is an article to help truly maximize your hotel packages.